onflow/flow/flips/20220111-execution-effort.md

 In the [Variable Transaction fees FLIP](20211007-transaction-fees.md) the transaction execution fees are defined as the part of the transaction fees that account for the resources (bandwidth, computing power) needed to execute the transactions' script, to verify the transaction execution and to handle the propagation of transaction execution results.
 The execution fees (<img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/A0hSAHHSW2.svg">) are defined as a execution effort cost function (<img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/sCA7cYTn4j.svg">) of the execution effort (<img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/WlYFrmB6Y8.svg">) of the transaction <img style="transform: translateY(0.1em); background: white;" src="./20220111-execution-effort/eq/Uzsd7p4YBJ.svg">.

-The aim of this FLIP is to create a model for measuring the execution effort of transactions that satisfies the following criteria:
+The aim of this FLIP is to propose a model for measuring the execution effort of transactions that satisfies the following criteria:

 - The model must be better then the current model of measuring the execution effort.
 - The model must be straightforward to understand and implement.